jfrench/probability/README.md

 The repository contains materials I have created for MATH 5310 - Probability, an introductory graduate-level course at the University of Colorado Denver.
-The materials are currently based off of Introduction to Probability by Bertsekas and Tsitsiklis.
+The materials are currently based on the book *Introduction to Probability* by Bertsekas and Tsitsiklis.